 Having an identity that is alternative to the common societal idea of 'human'; a person who identifies as such.

 The period during which an alterhuman person realizes their identity.
 One can have several Awakenings, though a few folks prefer to use the term only to refer to their first time realizing their alterhumanity overall.

 A person in possession of a daemon.
 Daemians are not inherently alterhuman but there is an overlap.

-A mental construct which serves as the other half of one's mental dialogue.
+A mental companion which serves as the other half of one's internal dialogue.
 It takes the form of an animal based on the daemian's personality in relation to real life animal traits and behaviours.

 A state of great unease or dissatisfaction.
 Most relevant to alterhumans in the form of species dysphoria, that is, being distressed or uncomfortable about one's percieved or bodily species.